-Greenky adds that in-office mentors can be hugely impactful for remote workers because they foster natural, organic relationships that can better relay the big-picture culture.
-Consider connecting them with an in-house employee who can fill them in on company-wide initiatives and happenings, which can help close the gap for workers who aren't physically in the office.
+Greenky adds that in-office mentors can be hugely impactful for engaging remote workers because they foster natural, organic relationships that can better relay the big-picture culture.
+Consider connecting them with an in-house employee who can fill them in on company-wide initiatives and happenings, which can help engage workers who aren't physically in the office.

 While it may not be possible for far-flung workers to make it into the office, there's a lot to be said for those who can.
-As Victor Fleischer reported in The New York Times, some experts link casual employee interactions with boosted creativity and innovation.
+As Victor Fleischer reported in The New York Times, some experts link casual personal interactions with boosted employee engagement, creativity, and innovation.

 "One of the most important things a remote worker can do is show up as much as possible," says Greenky, adding that distant workers can take advantage of video platforms to stay visible and connected.

 Is it possible to incentivize coming into the office once or twice a week?
-Something as simple as a weekly staff breakfast can provide opportunities for organic connections.
+Something as simple as a weekly staff breakfast can provide opportunities for organic connections and engagement.
 When it comes to big company events, like annual sales meetings, for instance, is there room in the budget to accommodate remote workers, especially who are part of the core team?